|WHY GO TO COLLEGE?|

 Anne Matthews takes your questions on what really goes on within campus walls....

 in this forum:

 How will new technologies change educational opportunities?
 To what extent do social, moral and political biases of faculty and administrators direct a college's budget?
 What is the purpose of a core curriculum?
+Do the present cost differentials between private and state universities and community colleges perpetuate inequality ?
+Are there any substantial college reform proposals ?
 Why is a professor's research encouraged more than his or her teaching skills?
 How does grade inflation effect the quality of education at prestigious universities?
-Additional comments....

 May 1, 1997:

 A discussion on the rising cost of higher education .

 February 10, 1997

 Experts discuss President Clinton's plans for college tuition assistance.